Menu

 Switch off to power up?

-The manifesto states that the government’s intention behind this new right to disconnect is to improve productivity and morale and promote work-life balance.
+The government’s intention behind this new Code of Practice is to improve productivity and morale and promote work-life balance.
 The commitment is set out as follows:

 We will bring in the ‘right to switch off’, so working from home does not result in homes turning into 24/7 offices.
 We will follow similar models to those that are already in place in Ireland and Belgium, giving workers and employers the opportunity to have constructive conversations and work together on bespoke workplace policies or contractual terms that benefit both parties.